Swile raises $78.7 million for its corporate lunch card and benefits app – TechCrunch

 Index Ventures is leading the round, Bpifrance and Idinvest are also participating.
 Index Ventures already led the company’s Series B round.

 The company first launched a payment card for your lunch.
-In France, companies have to contribute to lunch when it’s in the middle of a workday.
+In France, companies have to contribute to lunch when it’s in the middle of a work day.
 Some companies offer a cafeteria with cheap meals, others hand out meal vouchers.

 Until recently, those meal vouchers were made out of paper.
 The vast majority of restaurants accept those vouchers as a payment method.
 Legacy meal voucher companies started offering prepaid cards that are specifically designed to work in restaurants and stores that participate in the network.